briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

         sanctions.
 The court may collect any amount of reimbursement the offender is required to pay under that subsection.
 If the court does not order reimbursement under that subsection, confinement costs may be assessed pursuant to a repayment policy adopted under Ohio R.C.
-2929.37.
+        [2929.37][ORC Section 2929.37].
 In addition, the offender may be required to pay the fees specified in Ohio R.C.
-2929.38 in accordance with that section.\
+[2929.38][ORC Section 2929.38] in accordance with that section.\
         (ORC 2929.28)

 2. _(b)_ **Jail Terms.**

     1. _(1)_ Except as provided in Ohio R.C.
-2929.22 or 2929.23 of the Revised
+[2929.22][ORC Section 2929.22] or
-Code, and unless another term is required or authorized pursuant to law, if the sentencing court imposing a sentence upon an offender for a misdemeanor elects or is required to impose a jail term on the offender pursuant to this General Offenses Code, the court shall impose a definite jail term that shall be one of the following:
+    2929.23 of the Revised Code, and unless another term is required or authorized pursuant to law, if the sentencing court imposing a sentence upon an offender for a misdemeanor elects or is required to impose a jail term on the offender pursuant to this General Offenses Code, the court shall impose a definite jail term that shall be one of the following:

         1. _(A)_ For a misdemeanor of the first degree, not more than one hundred eighty days;